Corbevax, Covovax, Molnupiravir approved for restricted emergency use against COVID-19 | Business

 In a tweet, the minister said, ''Congratulations India.
 Further strengthening the fight against COVID-19, CDSCO, @MoHFW_INDIA has given 3 approvals in a single day for: - CORBEVAX vaccine - COVOVAX vaccine - Anti-viral drug Molnupiravir For restricted use in emergency situation''.

-With this approval, the number of Covid vaccines which have received emergency use authorization in the country has increased to eight.
+With this approval, the number of Covid vaccines which have received emergency use authorisation in the country has increased to eight.

 Six COVID-19 vaccines -- Serum Institute's Covishield, Bharat Biotech's Covaxin, Zydus Cadila's ZyCoV-D, Russia's Sputnik V and the US-made Moderna and Johnson and Johnson -- had already received EUA from the Indian drug regulator earlier.